perses/perses/docs/plugins/cue.md

     - The body consists of field assignments, using the content of `#var`.
 The end result must match the model of the considered Perses variable plugin.

 !!! warning
-    Ensure that your file evaluates to an empty result if the provided `#var` value does not match the expected type.
+    Ensure that your file evaluates to an invalid result (error or empty) if the provided `#var` value does not match the expected type.